Kinesiology Graduate Programs in Massachusetts

 “Earning both an undergraduate and masters degree in kinesiology does not only prepare you for a number of careers, but is also an amazing stepping stone into other programs such as physiotherapy, occupational therapy, and medicine.
 I applied much of what I learned during my kinesiology programs during my medical school training, and continue to use my training on a daily basis as a physician and medical director at Concept Medical, an advanced cosmetic medicine and medical skin clinic in Ottawa, Canada.”

-Graduate Kinesiology Programs Curriculum
+Graduate Kinesiology Programs in Massachusetts Curriculum

 Exercise science graduate programs aim to deepen a student’s understanding of human movement.
 As part of this, classes may explore things like stress-free muscle interactions, proper posture, and training techniques.
 These concepts then may be applied to helping specific populations, like children, adults, and aging patients.